A compost pile can help to provide your garden with the nutrients that it needs to feed you or to enjoy the beauty of the plant’s foliage and blooms.

-Compost bins and tumblers can be expensive to purchase but they can be made for a fraction of the price using a clean metal 55-gallon drum.
+A compost tumbler can be expensive to purchase but they can be made for a fraction of the price using a clean metal 55-gallon drum.

-Holes will need to be added to help with aeration and mixing the compost with the drum is turning.
+Holes will need to be added to help with aeration and mixing the compost with the drum turning.

 Use metal supports that cross near the top to hold a metal pole that will go through the drum, now drill a hole in the top and bottom of the container.

 Place a metal pole through the drum and attach the pole to the metal supports and the drum will rotate by using your hands.